 During the end of the 3rd millennium BC, Durhumit or Durhumid was an important city for the Assyrian merchants.
-There was a karum as developed as that of Kanesh or Kanes, of which it depended and with which he had a very close relationship.
+There was a karum as developed as that of Kanesh, of which it depended and with which he had a very close relationship.
 It was a place best known for the trade in copper:

 The archives of Hattusa, some centuries later evoke a city called Durmitta.
 Many researchers have made the connection between the two names.
 Durmitta was a border city, a sanctuary where Telepinus was honored.
 Of the area of Hakpis, Durmitta was also a stage town to go to the Valley of Dahara and the countries of Tummana and Tapapanuwa.

 Some researchers see this city towards the plain of Terme, where Greek historians have positioned the city of Thermiscyra or Themiscyra.
 Herodotus mentions it as the main town of the Amazons : Thermodon.
 The phonetic approximation is close.
 But the precise location of the Hellenistic city had a problem.
 At a first glance, it is logical to consider that it is the present city of Terme, at the east of the mouth of the old Iris.
 The town is bathed by a small river of the same name.
 But no ruin confirms an ancient occupation.
 Advocates of this view believe that, according to the written sources, after the retirement of Mithridates VI of Pontus, the city was besieged by Lucullus and because locals showed exceptional bravery it would have been completely destroyed.
 They consider that the geographer Ptolemy made a mistake by placing the city between Iris and Cape Heraclium further west.